AI Agents

 TypeScript SDK

-AvailableUse the SDK when the agent is embedded in a Node.js or TypeScript runtime.
+AvailableUse the SDK when the agent is embedded in a Node.js or TypeScript runtime and needs to create, test, or inspect Automations.

 Why agents should start with the CLI